Zerotistic/zerotistic.blog/_posts/2024-04-04-code-of-the-week.md

 Hello everybody!
 I have been busy with various things lately and didn't post anything new lately.
 However, as part of my daily job, I have started writing a blog post series on code review.
 It is meant to cover less known and logic bugs - because I believe that there are already thousands of blog posts on "normal" bugs likle XSS, SQLi… and that it is thus less interesting.

-Below you will find linked all the posts I've made so far, and will update regularly.
+Below you will find linked all the posts I've made.
+This is the complete list.
 Please, enjoy the reading!

 [Code of the Week #1](https://www.hackcyom.com/2024/02/code-of-the-week/)